menu

 Dubois is a tiny town located in the state of Indiana.
 With a population of 478 people and just one neighborhood, Dubois is the 410th largest community in Indiana.

-Dubois is a blue-collar town, with 58.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dubois is generally considered to be a blue-collar town.
+58.25% of the Dubois workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dubois is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Dubois who work in office and administrative support (22.46%), management occupations (7.37%), and sales jobs (6.32%).

 Of important note, Dubois is also a town of artists.
 Dubois has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dubois’s character.